KostasValeckas/BarchelorThesisFiles/PyReduce/PyReduce altered files/readme.md

 These files have been helpfully provided by Patrick Dorval, UU (https://www.katalog.uu.se/empinfo/?id=N22-2509)

-These files were used to replaced the 'pip' distributed files, before any further alternations were was done.
+These files were used to replaced the 'pip' distributed files, before any further alternations were done.